 Studying through Open Universities Australia is for everyone.
-We have an open-door policy for most of the undergraduate subjects we offer.
-That means there are no entry barriers in front of these subjects – no scores or prior experience requirements.
-6 minute read.
+We have an open-door policy for most undergraduate subjects, meaning there are no entry barriers to uni.

 Have you ever heard that Albert Einstein was a terrible student?
 It’s a great story, but it isn’t really true.
 Einstein did fail an entrance exam into a Swiss university (at a very young age), but even in that exam he got incredible marks for physics and maths.